 You could also point them towards some reliable resources online.
 “If a child has a learning problem or an attention problem,” Dr. Busman explains, “the grandparent or the caregiver could find out some more specific details of what the child’s diagnosis or what their academic challenges mean so they understand it.”
 The Child Mind Institute has a large archive of articles about therapies and medications and how helpful they can be for kids when the clinician determines they’re needed.
 Other helpful sites might be Understood for kids with ADHD or learning disabilities, the Selective Mutism Association, the International OCD Foundation, the National Eating Disorders Association or Autism Speaks.
 Your child’s clinician may also have a fact sheet or particular resource that she recommends.

 Protect your child

 Sadly, there are some situations in which no matter how hard you try, you simply can’t get through to the adult in your child’s life.
-If that relationship is harming your child or undermining his treatment, you have to be prepared to distance your child from that unhealthy influence.
+If that relationship is harming your child or undermining their treatment, you have to be prepared to distance your child from that unhealthy influence.
 “I worked with a family where the mother’s sister was saying really inappropriate stuff to the kid,” says Dr. Busman.
-“It was very devaluing of his anxiety, was making the mom feel like she was a really bad mom.
+“It was very devaluing of their anxiety, was making the mom feel like she was a really bad mom.
 It was very judgmental and really hurtful.”

 In that case Dr. Busman took a firmer approach than usual, advising the parents to tell the aunt, “we’re not going to be able to see you if you’re speaking in this way, because it’s actually damaging.”
-But since ultimately everyone involved in the child’s life just wants what’s best for her, there’s usually a way to help the relative in your child’s life come around.
+But since ultimately everyone involved in the child’s life just wants what’s best for them, there’s usually a way to help the relative in your child’s life come around.